neurobagel/documentation/docs/maintaining.md

-If you have followed the [initial setup](getting_started.md) and have deployed your Neurobagel node from our Docker Compose recipe, your node will have a dedicated graph database that only contains the data for your node.
+If you have followed the [initial setup](getting_started.md) and have deployed your Neurobagel node from our Docker Compose recipe, your node now has a dedicated graph database that stores the datasets for your node.
+By default, the graph database will only contain an [example dataset called `BIDS synthetic`](https://github.com/neurobagel/recipes/blob/main/data/example_synthetic_pheno-bids.jsonld).

-This makes updating the data in your graph a straightforward process.
+Replacing the existing data in your graph database with your own data (or updated data) is a straightforward process.
-Once you have generated the updated files you want to upload, the process to update the data in your graph is:
+Once you have generated or updated the JSONLD files you want to upload, the process to update the data in your graph is:

 1. Shut down the Neurobagel node